NSGhumman/AirbusCNN/README.md

 After the run is complete, the weights are saved in ```models``` directory in a file with model name and a timestamp as the title.

 ## Ongoing work
-The networks need some work done.
-Their learning is extremely limited at the moment.
+The loss isn't converging well at the moment.
 The FCN is limited by its small parameter space but the ResNetFCN - with pretrained weights on ImageNet - seems promising (refer this [paper](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Long_Fully_Convolutional_Networks_2015_CVPR_paper.html)) and it appears that all it needs is some more careful thought and tweaking.

 ## LICENSE
 The project is licensed under the MIT license.